crossplane/docs/content/knowledge-base/guides/troubleshoot.md

     ----     ------              ----                   ----                                                             -------
     Normal   ApplyClusterRoles   3m19s (x3 over 3m19s)  rbac/compositeresourcedefinition.apiextensions.crossplane.io     Applied RBAC ClusterRoles
     Normal   RenderCRD           18s (x9 over 3m19s)    defined/compositeresourcedefinition.apiextensions.crossplane.io  Rendered composite resource CustomResourceDefinition
-    Warning  EstablishComposite  18s (x9 over 3m19s)    defined/compositeresourcedefinition.apiextensions.crossplane.io  cannot apply rendered composite resource CustomResourceDefinition: cannot create object: CustomResourceDefinition.apiextensions.k8s.io "testing.awsblueprints.io" is invalid: metadata.name: Invalid value: "testing.awsblueprints.io": must be spec.names.plural+"."+spec.group
+    Warning  EstablishComposite  18s (x9 over 3m19s)    defined/compositeresourcedefinition.apiextensions.crossplane.io  can't apply rendered composite resource CustomResourceDefinition: can't create object: CustomResourceDefinition.apiextensions.k8s.io "testing.awsblueprints.io" is invalid: metadata.name: Invalid value: "testing.awsblueprints.io": must be spec.names.plural+"."+spec.group
     ```
-3. We see in the events that CRD cannot be generated for this XRD.
-In this case, we need to ensure the name is `spec.names.plural+"."+spec.group`
+3. You see in the events that Crossplane can't generate corresponding CRDs for this XRD.
+In this case, ensure the name is `spec.names.plural+"."+spec.group`

 #### Providers

-There are two ways to install providers in Crossplane.
-Using `configuration.pkg.crossplane.io` and `provider.pkg.crossplane.io`.
-There are no functional differences to providers themselves.
-You can use either one to install providers.
+You can use install providers in two ways: `configuration.pkg.crossplane.io` and `provider.pkg.crossplane.io`.
+You can use either one to install providers with no functional differences to providers themselves.
-Note that if you define a `configuration.pkg.crossplane.io` object, Crossplane will create a `provider.pkg.crossplane.io` object.
-This object is managed by Crossplane.
-Please refer to [this guide](https://github.com/crossplane/crossplane/blob/master/docs/concepts/packages.md) for more information about Crossplane Packages.
+If you define a `configuration.pkg.crossplane.io` object, Crossplane creates a `provider.pkg.crossplane.io` object and manages it.
+Refer to [this guide](https://github.com/crossplane/crossplane/blob/master/docs/concepts/packages.md) for more information about Crossplane Packages.

 If you are experiencing provider issues, steps below are a good starting point.